SCLT Youth Partner Challenge

 Adult partners must accompany and transport youth during scheduled SCLT activities.
 Adults also earn a badge and certificate.

-When you have completed eight activities, send your log to the SCLT office.
+When you have completed 7 hikes and 1 service project, send your log to the SCLT office.
 We will contact you to arrange the presentation of your certificate and patch.
 Presentations may be made at a SCLT meeting, youth meeting or on the trail.

 - Send Log to: